lucky001118/Accenture_Anudeep_labs_and_assignements/README.md

 ### Thank you for visiting this repository! 😊
 ```

-Make sure to replace placeholders like `<your-username>` and `[Your Email]` with your actual details.
+Make sure to replace placeholders like `<your-username>` and manikpurilucky218@gmail.com with your actual details.
 Let me know if you'd like to customize it further!